DevSecOpsSamples/gke-network-endpoint-group/README.md

 ## Overview

+GCP recommend to use the container-native load balancer through Ingress to evenly distribute traffic to Pods.
-The sample project to compare Network Endpoint Group(NEG)/ClusterIP and Node Port of GKE.
+This project provides sample code to understand about differences among Network Endpoint Group(NEG)/ClusterIP, LoadBalancer and Node Port of GKE.

 - [ingress-neg-api-template.yaml](app/ingress-neg-api-template.yaml)
 - [loadbalancer-type-api.yaml](app/loadbalancer-type-api.yaml)